AgentD/squashfs-tools-ng/README.md

  - `libcompat.a` built from files in `lib/compat` contains minimal
    implementations of POSIX or GNU functions that are not available on some platforms.
+ - `libutil.a` contains common utilities that are used internally by both the programs and `libsquashfs.so`.

 Optionally, `libsquashfs` can be compiled with builtin, custom versions of zlib and lz4.
 The configure options `--with-builtin-zlib` and `--with-builtin-lz4`